 On June 5, 2020, Pinedale LP filed a motion with the U.S. Bankruptcy Court objecting to Ultra Wyoming's motion to reject the Pinedale Lease Agreement while continuing its negotiations with UPL.
 Pinedale LP and the Company agreed in principle to terms with Ultra Wyoming to sell the Pinedale LGS for \$18.0 million cash as set forth in a non-binding term sheet that was filed with the U.S. Bankruptcy Court in UPL's Chapter 11 case along with a motion for approval of the transaction on June 22, 2020.
 A copy of the draft definitive purchase and sale agreement was also filed with the motion.
-The closing of the sale will be subject to the satisfaction of certain closing conditions, including but not limited to (i) a release of all liens under the Amended Pinedale Term Credit Facility, (ii) a release by Pinedale LP of all claims against UPL and Ultra Wyoming arising from the rejection or termination of the Pinedale Lease Agreement, (iii) the release by Ultra Wyoming of all claims against Pinedale LP and the Company and (iv) approval of the definitive purchase and sale agreement and the closing of the transaction by the bankruptcy court in UPL's Chapter 11 case.
-The U.S. Bankruptcy Court scheduled a hearing on the motion for June 25, 2020.
-Assuming the definitive agreement is signed, the transaction is expected to close on or before June 30, 2020 and may be terminated by either party if not closed by July 30, 2020.
-If the transaction closes after June 30, 2020, the Company does not expect Ultra Wyoming to make any further rent payments under the Pinedale Lease Agreement.
+The closing of the sale was subject to the satisfaction of certain closing conditions, including but not limited to (i) a release of all liens under the Amended Pinedale Term Credit Facility, (ii) a release by Pinedale LP of all claims against UPL and Ultra Wyoming arising from the rejection or termination of the Pinedale Lease Agreement, (iii) the release by Ultra Wyoming of all claims against Pinedale LP and the Company and (iv) approval of the definitive purchase and sale agreement and the closing of the transaction by the bankruptcy court in UPL's Chapter 11 case.